 Location, Office Hours, Making an Appointment

-To make an appointment to see a student counselor, you may refer yourself by calling 682-7520 or by coming to the Student Support Services office located by Entry SEM 3.
-The counseling offices are open from 8 am to 6 pm Monday through Thursday and 8 am to 5 pm on Friday, and are closed on weekends and college holidays.
+Enrolled OCCC students may schedule a counseling appointment by calling 682-7520 or stopping by the Student Support Services office located by Entry SEM 3.
+Counseling offices are open from 8 am to 6 pm Monday through Thursday and 8 am to 5 pm on Friday, and are closed on weekends and college holidays.

-Your contact and communication with the counselor is confidential.
-We operate according to professional guidelines and state laws which protect your right to confidentiality.
-Exceptions to confidentiality are rare and are outlined in our intake form.
+Your contact and communication with a counselor is confidential and never connected to academic records.
+We operate according to professional ethics and state laws which protect your right to confidentiality.
+Exceptions to confidentiality will be provided by your counselor at your intake appointment

 NOTE: Individuals under age 18 who request to meet with the counselor should understand that parents/legal guardians have the right to request information from the counselor.
 The Family Educational Rights and Privacy Act (FERPA), ethical guidelines, and applicable laws permit this disclosure of information to parents/legal guardians.

-All counseling services provided by Student Support Services are free to current OCCC students.
+Counseling provided by Student Support Services are free to enrolled OCCC students.

 Student Counseling Staff

 Jenna Howard, LCSW (Licensed Clinical Social Worker) has been at OCCC since 2002.